PSYC6084: Health and Neurodevelopmental Conditions

 2025 unit information

-This unit aims to integrate neuropsychology and health psychology to understand the psychological implications of health disorders/disabilities across the lifespan.
-The health psychology component will examine the relationships between psychological and physical functioning across a range of medical disorders and the way in which cognitive and behavioural factors influence psychological and physical functioning of those with health-related problems.
-This component of the course will be concerned with theories and interventions that improve quality of life for people with medical problems.
-The course will aim to investigate theories and practice in the areas of adjustment to illness, working with patients and their families with chronic illness and dealing with death and dying.
-The neuropsychology component of this unit of study will introduce students to core neuropsychological concepts in the common disorders that involve the central nervous system.
-The course aims to develop students’ understanding of functional brain organisation, recovery of function, core neuropsychological syndromes and rehabilitation.
-Lectures will include theoretical components, case presentations, informed by a research evidence base and discussions.
+This unit aims to help students become knowledgeable about health psychology and neurodevelopmental conditions across the lifespan.
+The health psychology component will examine the relationship between psychological and physical functioning across a range of conditions.
+In particular, students will investigate the way in which cognitive and behavioural factors influence psychological and physical functioning.
+This component of the course will also introduce theories and interventions that improve quality of life for people with physical health problems including topics such as: adjustment to illness, working with patients and their families with chronic illness and dealing with death and dying.
+The neurodevelopmental component of this unit of study will introduce students to common neurodevelopmental conditions.
+The course aims to develop students’ understandings of assessment, diagnosis, differential diagnosis and management of these conditions.
+Lectures will include theoretical components, formulations, treatment planning, vignette/case studies informed by a research evidence base and common clinical presentations, as well as discussions.

 Unit details and rules